Let’s face it, when it comes to our physiques, how many of us can say that we’re truly happy with the way we look, not many of us we’d wager a bet.

 Testosterone can actually be injected into the body to help boost levels of this hormone, although it’s highly recommended that you seek medical advice if you’re considering this course of action.

-For a less extreme method however, there are health supplements that have been proven to help marginally increase testosterone levels.
+For a less extreme method however, there are testosterone boosters that have been proven to help marginally increase testosterone levels.

 Zinc is great mineral supplement for combating this problem, as well as the supplement ‘Tribulus Terrestris’ a natural herbal remedy, which is also a popular bodybuilding supplement.